 Freezing the action

 Setting the shutter speed controls the amount by which subject action is “frozen” or conversely the amount of creative motion blur.
-Judging the required shutter speed is largely a matter of experience, as the shutter speed to freeze a subject’s motion depends on its speed, the distance to the subject, the direction of travel and so on.
-We may not wish to freeze the motion completely.
-For example if photographing a tennis match, we may wish to freeze the players but show some motion blur in the racket and certainly in the ball.
+Judging the required shutter speed is largely a matter of experience, as the shutter speed to freeze a subject’s motion depends on its speed, distance, the direction of travel and so on.
+We may not wish to freeze the motion completely; for example if photographing a tennis match, we may wish to freeze the players but show some motion blur in the racket and certainly in the ball.

-As a starting point, typical shutter speeds for different activities are shown below:
+As a starting point, typical shutter speeds for different activities might be:

 |Portrait||1/60 to 1/250 s|